Skip to content

 Multi-Agent AI Architecture: Patterns for Enterprise Development

-Multi-agent AI architecture for enterprise development relies on three canonical patterns: hub-spoke (star topology), mesh (peer-to-peer), and hierarchical (tree topology), each defined by distinct communication topologies, state ownership models, and failure domains that determine which enterprise scenarios they solve.
+Multi-agent AI architecture for enterprise development relies on three canonical patterns: hub-spoke (star topology), mesh (peer-to-peer), and hierarchical (tree topology).
+Each pattern is defined by distinct communication topologies, state ownership models, and failure domains that determine which enterprise scenarios it solves.

 TL;DR